The Hype and the Letdown

 - Agents operate with full business context, not just a prompt.

-This is unified execution intelligence — systems that remember, connect, and act.
+This is unified execution intelligence: systems that remember, connect, and act.

-Chatbots can’t do that.
+Chatbots cannot do that.
 Genesis does.

 The Technical Revolution Behind Genesis